 A Year of Listening

-2019 will be a year of listening for us to listen to our visitors, local communities and supporters and national thought-leaders.
+2019 was a year of listening for us to listen to our visitors, local communities and supporters and national thought-leaders.
 This is the first step in a project to change how the Eastern Museum collection at Kedleston Hall is displayed, interpreted and represented.

-This Spring we will be embarking on a very special ‘year of listening’ at Kedleston Hall.
-Kedleston’s year of listening seeks to grow an understanding and connection with our history from many different and enlightening perspectives and it aims to build a stronger connection with those around us to inform our future.
+In 2019 we embarked on a very special ‘year of listening’ at Kedleston Hall.
+Kedleston’s year of listening was seeking to grow an understanding and connection with our history from many different and enlightening perspectives, aiming to build a stronger connection with those around us to inform our future.

 By opening up our eyes, ears and hearts we will deepen our knowledge and understanding of Kedleston’s special collection within the Eastern Museum and we will begin to explore the many ways in which more people can connect with Kedleston’s significance as a colonial collection.